makersacademy/chitter-challenge/README.md

 rackup -p 3000
 ```

-To view bookmarks, navigate to `localhost:3000/bookmarks`.
+To view chitter, navigate to `localhost:3000/hompage`.

 ### To run tests: